Local energy plans

 What is the COBEN Programme?

-The approach to developing community-led Local Energy Plans has been developed as part of the Delivering COmmunity BENefits of Civic Energy (COBEN) project aims to evolve support for community energy to move from a focus of electricity generation supported by subsidies to a more whole system approach where communities’ energy generation, energy efficiency, heat, transport, storage and future usage needs are considered together.
-Read more about the COBEN project.
+The approach to developing community-led Local Energy Plans has been developed as part of the Delivering COmmunity BENefits of Civic Energy (COBEN) project.
+The Scottish pilot has developed the approach to be part of a whole system approach where communities’ energy generation, energy efficiency, heat, transport, storage and future usage needs are considered together Read more about the COBEN project.

 Where are the pilot areas?